The

 lawyers, artists and at least one Rabbi — everywhere from New York City to

-Washington, Boston, Brazil and Tel Aviv.
+Washington, DC, Maryland, Massachusetts, Brazil and Tel Aviv.

 The